timCF/equalable/README.md

 # Equalable

 Protocol which describes **symmetric** equivalence relation for pair of types.
-There are cases where we want to define equivalence relation between two terms not just by term values according standard Erlang/Elixir [equivalence rules](https://hexdocs.pm/elixir/Kernel.html#==/2) but to use some meaningful business logic to do it.
-Main purpose of this package is to provide extended versions of standard Kernel functions like `==/2`, `!=/2` which will rely on Equalable protocol implementation for given pair of types.
+There are cases where we want to define equivalence relation between two terms not just using term values according standard Erlang/Elixir [equivalence rules](https://hexdocs.pm/elixir/Kernel.html#==/2) but to use some meaningful business logic to do it.
+Main purpose of this package is to provide extended versions of standard Kernel functions like `==/2` and `!=/2` which will rely on Equalable protocol implementation for given pair of types.
 Protocol itself is pretty similar to [Eq](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Eq.html) Haskell type class (but can be applied to pair of values of different types as well).

 [![Hex](https://raw.githubusercontent.com/tim2CF/static-asserts/master/build-passing.svg?sanitize=true)](https://hex.pm/packages/equalable/)
 [![Documentation](https://raw.githubusercontent.com/tim2CF/static-asserts/master/documentation-passing.svg?sanitize=true)](https://hexdocs.pm/equalable/)